amadeus4dev-examples/amadeus-android/README.md

     .build()
 ```

-Alternatively it can be initialized without any parameters if the string resources `R.string.amadeus_client_id` and `R.string.amadeus_client_secret` are present.
+Alternatively, it can be initialized without any parameters if the string resources `R.string.amadeus_client_id` and `R.string.amadeus_client_secret` are present.

 ```kotlin
 Amadeus amadeus = Amadeus.Builder(context).build();
 ```

-Warning: Do not commit your credentials while using this way.
+*__Warning__: Do not commit your credentials on GitHub.*

-We recommend you to add your credentials by providing them through your app gradle file using one of those methods.
+We recommend to add the credentials by including them in your app gradle file using one of these methods:

 ```kotlin
 // Credentials from system env. variables, placed in App BuildConfig